300603

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zeta's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 59.8% in Q4.
+Zeta's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 60.6% in Q1.

 Zeta Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.60 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Zeta's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
-This is probably the exact opposite of what shareholders would like to see.
+That means that for every $1 in revenue the company had $0.61 left to spend on developing new products, sales and marketing, and general administrative overhead.
+While its gross margin has improved significantly since the previous quarter, Zeta's gross margin is still poor for a SaaS business.
+It's vital that the company continues to improve this key metric.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Zeta's free cash flow came in at $18.22 million in Q4, up 31.9% year on year.
+Zeta's free cash flow came in at $15.21 million in Q1, up 52% year on year.

 Zeta Free Cash Flow

-It was good to see Zeta's full-year revenue forecast beat analysts' expectations.
-We were also glad next year's revenue guidance is strong.
-On the other hand, its gross margin fell and its new large contract wins shrunk.
-Zooming out, we think this was still a decent, albeit mixed, quarter, showing that the company is staying on track.
-The stock is flat after reporting and currently trades at $10.76 per share.
+We were impressed by how strongly Zeta blew past analysts' billings expectations this quarter.
+We were also glad next quarter's revenue guidance came in higher than Wall Street's estimates.
+On the other hand, its new large contract wins slowed.
+Overall, we think this was a strong quarter that should satisfy shareholders.
+The stock is flat after reporting and currently trades at $13.05 per share.

 Is Now The Time?